Photos by Jamie Lee Curtis Taete

 Sister Patrician came out victorious.
 Later that evening, Dirt was awarded the “Worst Loser” award.

-Wayne Fucking Kramer (he of the MC5 and founder of Jail Guitar Doors, the organization the night’s proceeds were going to) played a set during the show’s intermission; afterward the crowd bowed in unison, “We’re not worthy”-style.
+Wayne Fucking Kramer (he of the MC5 and founder of Jail Guitar Doors, the organisation the night’s proceeds were going to) played a set during the show’s intermission; afterward the crowd bowed in unison, “We’re not worthy”-style.

 Lady Angelica, a sword-toting woman in white, bought the judges off with marshmallow angel food cake and white chocolate kabobs.
 This, however, did not save her from getting beaten by The Hammer.